belhaddo/jroxy/README.md

 - **GET requests** are cached:
     - A unique cache key is built from the request.
     - If a valid cached response exists, it’s returned immediately.
+    - If a cached response is found but determined to be expired according to its HTTP cache-control headers, it is invalidated and removed from the cache.
     - Otherwise, the request is forwarded downstream, and the response is cached for future use.
 - **Non-GET requests** (e.g., POST, PUT, DELETE) bypass the cache and are sent directly to the downstream service.